Skyway666/Assignment-2--Pathfinding/README.md

 the score, but they are not mandatory to beat the game.
 The player also gets rewarded for long enemy persecutions and not dying.
 Ending a level also provides points.

-The punctuation system works exactly like this:
--
--
--
--
--
+Punctuation system:
+- Every small bone gives 1 point
+- Beating level 1 gives 200 points
+- Win 5 points every 2 seconds while being chased by flying enemies
+- Upon beating the game, your points will be increased depending on how much time it took you do so and how many remaining lives you have.

 Mechanics:

 Wall slide	->	Jump next to a wall and advance towards it to start sliding on it Wall jump	->	When sliding on a wall, press "W" to jump again Slide		->	Slide to go faster and pass under certain obstacles Spikes		->	If hit by one, the player must restart the current level

 Enemies: